-X Design follow-up questions for your FFT to check on progress of actions responding to previous feedback, whatever its source.
+Design follow-up question 🗶 for your FFT to check on progress of actions responding to previous feedback, whatever its source.
 Consider amending these over time, if the focus for improvement changes.

-AREAS OF CARE MAKING THE FFT INCLUSIVE SUPPORT & RESOURCES WHAT IS THE FFT?
-FOREWORD EXECUTIVE SUMMARY
+WHAT IS THE FFT?
+AREAS OF CARE MAKING THE FFT INCLUSIVE SUPPORT & RESOURCES EXECUTIVE SUMMARY FOREWORD CONTACT